crlxs/rice/README.md

 - Rewrite ansible playbook (setup.yaml) and structure to properly use roles/handlers/tags.

 ## To-dos
 - Ansible handler to clone with ssh instead of https if gitssh task has been setup.
 With the current tasks (cloning with https and setting up git with ssh), I cant push changes to my dotfiles repos because it fails authentication.
+I just realized this can be done by simply changing the remote configured in ~/.dotfiles/config.

 - Use ansible-vault for git ssh setup to avoid the pain in the ass that is managing ssh keys.
 (COMPLETED June 3rd, 2024).